Glander13/The-Mini-Project-Pint-Point/README.md

 -Also you can:
 - Save the created file in the item File -> Save image as or with the help of the combination Ctrl + S
-- Copy created file in Edit -> Copy or using Ctrl + C combination
 - Clear the created file in the item Edit -> Clear or using the Ctrl + D combination

 [Self Assessment Project]